Macmillan Cancer Support is building an innovative new information and support centre for people affected by cancer across Sussex.

 Where and when?

-The Sussex Macmillan Cancer Support Centre will be built opposite the site of the existing Sussex Cancer Centre at the Royal Sussex County Hospital in Brighton, and building work will start on 24 February 2014.
-We anticipate that it will be open to the public in Spring 2015.
+The Sussex Macmillan Cancer Support Centre will be built opposite the site of the existing Sussex Cancer Centre at the Royal Sussex County Hospital in Brighton.
+We anticipate that it will be open to the public in 2016.

 Support our fundraising appeal